Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Ancestral structure of the model

 The previous result implies that the set of individuals after reproduction has a limiting log-profile given by $\theta_{\hat X_{eq}} R(x)$.

 {\it Truncation.} We now consider the system of particles after only retaining the $N$ rightmost individuals.
 This leads to a truncation profile given by $\theta_{\hat X_{eq}}T(x)$ where

-In words, the log-profile after truncation is obtained by cutting the reproduction profile to the left of $(\theta_{\hat X_{eq}} R)^{-1}(1)=1$, so that the $\asymp N$ rightmost particles remain.
+In words, the log-profile after truncation is obtained by cutting the reproduction profile to the left of $(\theta_{\hat X_{eq}} R)^{-1}(1)=\hat X_{eq}-1$, so that the $\asymp N$ rightmost particles remain.

-{\it Gibbs selection.} Let ${\cal T}=(z_i^0)_{i=1}^{N}$ be the individuals present after the truncation step.
-We now select without replacement $N^\gamma$ particles according to the sampling weights $e^{\mu z_0^i}$.
-Let $z\in{\cal T}$ an individual at position $u\log(N)$ ($u\in(-1,0)$).
+{\it Gibbs selection.} Let us consider the set of individuals present after the truncation step.
+Let ${\cal T}=(z_0^i)_{i=1}^{N}$ denote their positions relative to $\hat X_{eq}$.
+We now select $N^\gamma$ particles without replacement according to the sampling weights $e^{\mu z_0^i}$.
+Let $z\in{\cal T}$ be an individual at position $u\log(N)$ ($u\in(-1,0)$).
 For the sake of simplicity, let us first assume that individuals are sampled with replacement and let

 be the expected number of times our focal individual is selected.
-From (\ref{eq:truncation-profile}), an easy computation shows that
+From~\eqref{eq:truncation-profile}, an easy computation shows that

 so that